Greater Than

-Greater Than is the second and final studio album by English metalcore band SHVPES.
+Greater Than is the second and final studio album by the English metalcore band SHVPES.
 It was released on 9 November 2018 through Spinefarm Records and Search and Destroy Records and it was produced by Jim Pinder and Carl Brown.

 Background

 While spending most of 2017 on tour, SHVPES started working on new music.
 The initial idea was to release four different mixtapes, each one with three or four songs in it.

 Harry Jennings explained: "We have three mix-tapes coming out, the fourth one will consist of all three and then four brand new ones on the end of that, with some surprises in there.
 Mix-tape one is coming out July 6th, which has our new single, ‘Undertones,’ on it.
-A few months later we’ll release mix-tape two, then after that three and then it’ll all come out the start of next year.
+A few months later we'll release mix-tape two, then after that three and then it'll all come out the start of next year.
 We just want to keep it fresh, constantly dripping out new content, new music.
-We were so proud of what we’d done, we didn’t just want to release it all at once and then let it fade all into the distance."
+We were so proud of what we'd done, we didn't just want to release it all at once and then let it fade all into the distance."

 During an interview with HEAVY Magazine, Griffin Dickinson stated that the record "is all heavy music – whether that’s heavy in terms of a hip-hop/urban street kind of sound to it – it’s still heavy in that respect but then we’ve got the heavier side of things with your guitars and more conventional heavy music."

 The album is an exploration of "the human psyche, mental anguish and inner torment", with lyrics that detail personal situations and experiences of the band, mainly focusing on "the darker side of life – from cheating partners on "Something Else", to mental illness on "War", to a real life incident where their friend was left fighting for his life on the haunting "Afterlife".